-Next they produced bottles of tequila personalized with the photo they'd taken of each of us when we arrived on site.
+Next they produced bottles of tequila personalized with the photo they'd taken of us when we arrived on site.
 Well played, tequila marketing team; well played.
 Of course we purchased one.

-Christopher planned to take our personalized bottle home as a souvenir of the trip, but a crafty TSA agent had alternate plans for it.
-Unfortunately, it was confiscated at the airport.
+Christopher planned to take our personalized bottle home as a souvenir, but a crafty TSA agent had alternate plans.
+Unfortunately, he confiscated it at the airport.
 Somewhere in Mexico there's a drunk TSA agent, and I'd like to imagine him toasting us as he drank.

 Advance Planning for Your Trip

-If you're interested in making reservations prior to your trip, you can save slightly by doing so.
+You can save money by booking your reservations prior to your trip.
 Our tour was through Experiencias Xcaret, which is a reputable touring company that has a 4.5 star rating on Trip Advisor.
 You can pre-book your tour by clicking on this photo to get to their site (affiliate link):

 You can read more about our trip to Cancun here, including the fun times we had rescuing baby sea turtles.
 Have you visited a cenote before or do you plan to in the near future?
-Please let us know in the comments if you have any questions or want to share your experience and advice with others.
+Please comment below if you have questions or want to share your experience and advice with others.
 Happy travels!